approov/quickstart-react-native/SECRETS-PROTECTION.md

 This initiates the process of fetching the required information as a background task, so that it is available immediately when subsequently needed.
 The success or failure function is called when the prefetch is completed.
 Note the information will automatically expire after approximately 5 minutes.

 ### Prechecking
-You may wish to do an early check in your to present a warning to the user if the app is not going to be able to access secrets because it fails the attestation process.
+You may wish to do an early check in your app to present a warning to the user if it is not going to be able to access secrets because it fails the attestation process.
 Here is an example of calling the appropriate method:

 ```Javascript
 ApproovService.precheck()